DenysVinegod/mellight_plastic/readme.md

 - Thermistor 3950 100kOhm
 - Stepper motor driver DRV8825
 - Relay
+- DC-DC Step Down converter (only if power supply is greater than 15V)
+- Power Supply

 ## Features
 In this project, hardware interrupts, timer interrupts, and simple temperature filtering were used.